 You may even discover that some wild birds spend time shrouding themselves in the leafy branches of a nearby tree or shrub before building up the confidence to fly to your station.
 Cardinals are an example of one species that tends to perform this “testing” ritual until they know for sure that they can trust your spot.

 While you want your feeders close to a tree or fence, avoid placing it directly beside one.
 If you do, sneaky squirrels could use those structures as a jumping pad, catapulting directly into your feeding station and snatching the food.
 Of course, you can always keep these unwanted visitors at bay with a squirrel buster, such as our Squirrel Buster Standard.
 This particular product also keeps other intruders out, such as heavy, undesirable birds.

 Landscaping With Birds in Mind

 What do you do if your current back yard is pretty empty, and there is no tree line in sight?
-In this case, there won’t be too many places for birds to hide or take cover.
+In this case, there won’t be too many places for wild birds to hide or take cover.

 If possible, look for ways to landscape your property to add these features.
 You don’t have to do a complete overhaul of your existing setup, but adding a few native trees or shrubs can make a world of difference.